schemepunk/scheme-punk/README.md

 Scheme Punk on NPM [SchemePunk](https://www.npmjs.com/package/@schemepunk/scheme-punk)

-Scheme Punk is a promise based information/object transformation module that uses a mixin approach that favors composition for its read, write and transform behaviors.
-It can use the config module to specify how it should connect and use these behaviors on objects.
+Scheme Punk is extensible mapping and transformation library for js objects that you control with configuration not code (js objects or json).

+It is easy to extend schemePunk with your own plugins too!

 ## Where did it come from?